 In the beginning of the fall semester of their sophomore year all Graphic Design B.F.A. applicants will submit a portfolio consisting of ten to fifteen works of graphic design and other media.
 All work needs to be properly identified with the following information: name, medium, size, course title, and the date of execution.
 Submitted portfolios must have a written statement of personal educational goals, an official transcript, and be submitted to the Art and Design Department prior to the posted portfolio deadline.
 Following acceptance into all B.F.A. programs, students will consult with their academic advisor and submit their Declaration of Major form.
 Non-accepted students into the B.F.A. in Graphic Design may file a declaration for the B.A. in Studio Art or Graphic Design, and will be eligible to reapply in the next portfolio review.

 Individuals whose GPA falls below the 3.0 minimum standard or whose design work is not at the appropriate level for the B.F.A. degree will be returned to the B.A. degree program and will only be allowed to reapply when the B.F.A. requirements are met.

 Transfer Requirements for All B.F.A.
 Options

 Transfer students are eligible to apply for the B.F.A. options provided they meet the admissions standards for the B.A. degree in Art as well as those required for the specific B.F.A. option applied to.
-Acceptance into the B.F.A. includes a review by the Art faculty of a completed transfer course evaluation of all previously taken art courses.
+Acceptance into the B.F.A. includes a review by the Art and Design faculty of a completed transfer course evaluation of all previously taken art courses.